EmployeeManagementSystem-EMS/EMS/README.md

 # EMS

-## This is an Employee Management System that streamlines employee data management within an organisation
+## This is an Employee Management System that will include functionalities for user management, authentication, authorization, and CRUD operations for both administrators and employees.
+It will primarily focus on managing employee details such as personal information, contact details, and job-related data.

 ## Members
 | Name | email |